-Finally, we verified that Note 6.1 (sub-section 4) provided appropriate information.
+Finally, we verified that Notes 4.3 and 6.1 (sub-sections 1 and 4) provided appropriate information.

 Specific testing

 We have also performed specific checks required by the applicable laws and regulations on the information relating to the Group contained in the Board of Directors' management report in accordance with applicable professional standards in France.